Prosecutors begin calling witnesses on second day of actor Jussie Smollett’s trial for reporting allegedly bogus hate crime

 - Oops!Something went wrong.Please try again later.

+CHICAGO — One of the lead Chicago police detectives assigned to investigate the alleged hate-crime attack on Jussie Smollett took the stand Tuesday morning in Smollett’s trial, walking jurors step by step through the investigation that turned Smollett from victim to suspect.

-Prosecution witnesses began testifying Tuesday morning in the trial of Jussie Smollett, who became a magnet for international controversy after he was accused of orchestrating a hate crime attack on himself in 2019 and reporting it to authorities.
+Smollett, previously best known for his role on “Empire,” became a magnet for international controversy after he was accused of orchestrating a phony racist and homophobic attack on himself in 2019.
+He faces six counts of making false reports to police, a minor felony.

-Called to the witness stand first was Chicago police Detective Michael Theis, one of the leading investigators in the Smollett case.

-Theis was asked if the police made a “rush to judgement” in the Smollett investigation, as alleged by his attorneys.

-“No, absolutely not,” the detective testified.
-He said police put over 3,000 man hours into the investigation.
-Theis was initially in charge of hunting down surveillance video, he told the jury.
+Chicago police Det.
+Michael Theis insisted that the investigation was thorough and meticulous, countering the defense’s assertion during opening statements that Smollett was the victim of a nightmarish rush to judgment.

+Police put in more than 3,000 man-hours into the investigation, and took Smollett’s allegations seriously, Theis said.

+“This was horrible.
+I mean the crime was a hate crime, but a horrible hate crime.
+There was a noose, there was bleach,” Theis said.
+“It was local news, it was national news, international news.
+Everyone wanted to know what happened, from the mayor on down.”

+Smollett reported to police that he was attacked by two men near his Streeterville apartment one frigid night in January 2019.
+They poured a chemical substance on him, yelled slurs and shouted “This is MAGA country,” a reference to then-President Donald Trump’s slogan.

-“We determined that the alleged hate crime was actually a staged event and that it did not occur,” said Theis, who was then asked if the crime was a hoax.
-Theis answered yes, and was asked who orchestrated it.
+But ultimately, Theis said, police “determined that the alleged hate crime was actually a staged event and that it did not occur.”

+It was a hoax, Theis said.
+And when prosecutors asked who orchestrated the hoax, his answer was brief: “Mr. Jussie Smollett.”

+Theis, who was initially put in charge of hunting down surveillance video, walked jurors through an extensive compilation of camera footage from before and after the attack.

 The defense will have a chance to present witnesses when prosecutors wrap up their main case, which is expected to happen later this week.
 Smollett himself could also take the stand.